Tips for Choosing a Psychotherapist:

 -Do you charge for an initial appointment?
 How much?

--What is your theoretical orientation to doing therapy?
-Psychodynamic, behavioral, cognitive, systemic, supportive, humanistic, existential, transpersonal?
+-What is your theoretical orientation for doing therapy?
+Freudian?
+Psychodynamic?
+Behavioral?
+Cognitive?
+Systemic?
+Humanistic?
+Existential?
+Transpersonal?
 Ask them to explain the difference.
 A combination can sometimes be best.

 -How long have you been practicing psychotherapy?
-What is your experience with my kind of problems?
+Are you licensed?
+Do you have a consulting supervisor?
+What is your experience working with others who may have similar issues?

 -What's the expected time frame in order to treat my kind of problem?
 Is it a long term or short term course of treatement?
 What results could I expect?

--What's your preferred style of doing therapy?
+-What's your preferred style for doing therapy?
 Individual?
 Group?
 Family?
 Weekly?
 Monthly?

 -Where do you practice?
-Private office, hospital, clinic, agency, HMO, group practice?
+Private office, hospital, clinic, agency, group practice?
+Is there free parking?
+Near a bus route?

 -Are you available for emergencies by phone?
 Do you charge for phone calls?
 Reading emails?

--What is the policy for cancellations, lateness, forgetting or changing appointments?
+-What is your policy for cancellations, rescheduling or missed appointments?